Headsman (comics): Death

-The Uranian of the Agents of Atlas later implants a suggestion in the mind of Scourge to execute Osborn when he next sees him; after the mission, a hologram of Obsorn appears before the Thunderbolts, which triggers Scourge to shoot, but the bullet passes through the hologram and hits Headsman in the head.
+The Uranian of the Agents of Atlas later implants a suggestion in the mind of Scourge to execute Osborn when he next sees him; after the mission, a hologram of Osborn appears before the Thunderbolts, which triggers Scourge to shoot, but the bullet passes through this hologram and hits Headsman fatally in the head.

 Following the Siege of Asgard, his brother was given his high-tech axe by Ant-Man.

 Powers and abilities

 The Headsman wears a power pack which enhances his strength.
 He wields a high-tech adamantium vibro-axe and has a disc-shaped hovercraft for personal transportation.
 Even without these devices, he possess exceptional strength and endurance for a normal human, and has incredible skill with an axe.

 In other media

 Headsman appears in the Spider-Woman motion comics, voiced by Jesse Falcon.